 The good news is that many entry-level home alarm systems are competitively priced as there’s a ton of competition and with so many wireless elements, there’s no need for costly and disruptive wiring work throughout the entire home.

 - A simple alarm box with sensors indoors.

 - Alarm box with entry point sensors to doors and windows and indoor motion sensors.

 - Alarm as above but with monitoring by a security company or an app so you and designated persons get messages when the alarm goes off.

-- Additional options include smoke alarm detectors connected to the system and camera footage stored on the cloud away from the home.
+- Additional options include smoke alarm detectors connected to the system and camera footage stored on the online cloud away from the home.

 How Much Do You Think a Burglar Alarm Will Cost?